-Look for progression
+Look for Career Advancement

 If you’re hiring people for any roles above entry-level, you want to be sure that your candidates have a track record of growth.
-“When recruiting emerging leader-level talent, we always look for progression,” says Justin Hirsch, President and HR Executive Search Lead at Jobplex, a recruitment firm.“If an individual is not progressing in their career, it’s an indication that they may not be ready (or qualified) to be tapped into for the next level of leadership,” he adds.
+“When recruiting emerging leader-level talent, we always look for progression,” says Justin Hirsch, the president and HR executive search lead at Jobplex.“If an individual is not progressing in their career, it’s an indication that they may not be ready (or qualified) to be tapped for the next level of leadership,” he adds.

 “Before you extend an offer,” she adds, “you’ll want to make sure that the team is equipped to provide the right guidance, training, and resources to set the new hire up for success.”

-Don’t underestimate the value of potential
+Don’t Underestimate the Value of Potential

-Look for accomplishments and achievements
+Look for Accomplishments and Achievements

-Depending on the nature of the job, you could ask candidates for work samples, but you don’t really know if they worked on those autonomously or had help.
-That’s why it’s sometimes a good idea to have a candidate take a test of some sort to see how they use their skills on the spot.
+Depending on the nature of the job, you could ask candidates for work samples, but you don’t know if they worked on those autonomously or had help.
+That’s why it’s sometimes a good idea to have a candidate take a test to see how they use their skills on the spot.
 “We find that assessments do a good job of getting to the core of a person’s work style, cultural fit, and leadership approach,” says Hirsch.